ipfs/ipfs-gui/research/README.md

 **WebUI** offers nothing to help the user share a file in their repo.
 The file list presents a list of CIDs that the user can copy and paste, and manually edit to point to the gateway.

 **Desktop** offers a "Copy link" button when the user hovers over a file.
-Clicking copies the IPFS gateway address of the file to the users clipboard.
+Clicking copies the IPFS gateway address of the file to the user's clipboard.
 No indication is given that the action succeeded.
 No other controls are provided, to edit or remove files.

 <img width='600' src='img/002-add-file-desktop-3.png' />